Golden Bridges School’s

 The class is intended for children aged 0 – 3 years old.
 Children attend with a caregiver.

 We meet in the wilderness of Glen Canyon.
-The teacher leads the group in a gentle morning rhythm that includes a homey picnic with warm tea and fresh baked muffins, nature walk, free play, and circle time, including a handmade, nature inspired puppet show.
+The teacher leads the group in a gentle morning rhythm that includes a homey picnic with warm tea and fresh baked muffins, nature walk, free play, and circle time.

 While our morning rhythm soon becomes familiar, our vibrant forest “classroom” ensures that no two classes are the same.
 When the creek is flowing, children sail leaf boats or “fish” with sticks.
 On rainy days, we “go camping,” setting up a tarp shelter.